FuelLabs/fuels-rs/docs/src/wallets/access.md

 When designing APIs that accept a `Wallet` as an input, we should think carefully about the kind of access that we require.
-API developers should aim to minimise their usage of `Unlocked` wallets in order to ensure private keys are stored in memory no longer than necessary in order to reduce the surface area for attacks and vulnerabilities in downstream libraries and applications.
+API developers should aim to minimise their usage of `Unlocked` wallets in order to ensure private keys are stored in memory no longer than necessary to reduce the surface area for attacks and vulnerabilities in downstream libraries and applications.